rmonius/aehw4a1_mqtt/README.md

     livingroom = 192.168.1.100
     chris = 192.168.1.81

-### Selection of publishes status messages
+### Selection of status messages to be published to MQTT broker
-The section "[messages]" allows to select the status messeges which shall be published to the MQTT broker.
+The section "[messages]" allows to select the status messages which shall be published to the MQTT broker.
 All available status messages are already included in the ini file.
 You need only to uncomment the messages for publishing.
 If all messages are commented in the ini file, the whole JSON received from aehw4a1 will be published.